HOME > De-streaming

 What de-streamed classes require is simply good teaching using Universal Design for Learning, Differentiated Instruction, and Culturally Relevant and Responsive Pedagogy.
 This applies to every class in every grade, not just newly de-streamed classes.

 Some training is required, but it centers around re-culturing and overcoming bias and understanding the effects of streaming, and it is ideal if boards can provide this for educators.

-The vast majority of students that would have been streamed to Applied are not identified students with particular needs that require specialist training - they are just kids.
+The vast majority of students that would have been streamed to Applied are not identified students with particular needs that require specialist training.
 The assumption that de-streaming requires a great deal of additional training reveals underlying bias and assumptions about these students.

 Supports for understanding de-streaming